 It wasn’t until later in life that I realised they were fish cakes and I tried some shop bought ones.
 I could only taste potato and couldn’t find or taste any fish.

-Fast-forward and I made this, my own healthy fish cakes recipe.
+Fast-forward and I made this, my own healthy easy fish cakes recipe.

 Simple, delicious and very cost effective too.
 Perfect for a thrifty Scottish lad like myself!